Support Our Water Infiltration System Exhibit (WISE)

 Next, stroll beside lushly vegetated bioretention bays down to an engineered wetland that purifies storm water before returning it to the ground.

-Crunch on an apple from the food forest on your way back up to the interpretive center for more displays on how rain water is captured from the roof and used to water plants, clean tools, and even flush our toilets!
+Crunch on an apple from the food forest on your way back up to the interpretive center for more displays on how rain water is captured from the roof and used to water plants, clean tools, and eventually be captured and purified by wetlands!

-Businesses and Foundations who provide substantial support will be recognized on related signage, during press events, on our website, and in our newsletter.
+Businesses and Foundations that provide substantial support will be recognized on related signage, during press events, on our website, and in our newsletter.

 Types of support include: